Gulf Arabs decry Iran "interference" in region

 MANAMA Six U.S.-allied Gulf Arab states demanded on Tuesday that Iran end what they called interference in the region, reiterating a long-held mistrust of their main rival.

-The Islamic Republic denies trying to subvert Saudi Arabia and its wealthy Gulf neighbors.
+The Islamic Republic denies trying to subvert Saudi Arabia and its wealthy Gulf neighbours.

 A communique issued at the end of a two-day summit of the Saudi-led Gulf Cooperation Council (GCC) also urged action to halt mass killings and violations of international law in Syria.